Iceland in August

-Are you planning to go to Iceland in September?
+Planning to visit Iceland in September?
 You must have a million questions!
-What to do?
+Where to go in Iceland in September?
 What to pack?
 What’s the weather like in September in Iceland?
 What’s driving like in September?
-Can you see the Northern Lights at this time of year?
+Can you see the Northern Lights in Iceland in September?

 Don’t worry, take a breath – we’re here to help you!
 This Ultimate Guide to September in Iceland will help you make the most out of your trip to our magical country during this enchanting month.